-Lorenza Ferrari Hofer has years of experience in litigation and arbitration proceedings related to the development, licensing, trade and distribution of technology, as well as of therapeutic, health and food products.
-Lorenza Ferrari agreements.
-Thomas Legler also regularly acts as chairman, sole arbitrator or co-arbitrator under the ICC Rules, Swiss Rules, or in ad hoc panels.
-He also serves as arbitrator for WIPO including for domain name disputes.
-He is a Fellow of the Chartered Institute of Arbitrators (FCIArb) and a member of the Swiss Arbitration Association (ASA), the London Court of International Arbitration (LCIA) and the Dubai International Arbitration Centre (DIAC).
-In addition, he is a member of the International Trade mark Association (INTA) and of the International Bar Association (IBA), where he serves as an Officer of Committee L (intellectual property and entertainment law).
+Thomas Legler 's practice focuses on representing corporate and private clients in international and national arbitration and litigation cases, among others in the field of patent and trade mark law, and in respect of distribution and licence agreements.
+Thomas Legler also regularly acts as chairman, sole arbitrator or co-arbitrator under the ICC Rules, WIPO and Swiss Rules.
+He is a Fellow of the Chartered Institute of Arbitrators (FCIArb) and a member of the Silicon Valley Arbitration and Mediation Center's (SVAMC) Tech List.
+In addition, he serves as an Officer of the International Bar Association's (IBA) Intellectual Property and Entertainment Law Committee.
 In 2012, the Swiss Parliament elected Thomas Legler as deputy judge of the Federal Patent Court.